Bruce Skeggs: Trotting & Harness Racing

 In Melbourne, he met World War I veteran, Albert "Vic" Smith, editor of The Guide, a weekly racing and trotting form guide.
 Smith, a nephew of the Smith's Weekly publisher Sir Joynton Smith, hired Skeggs to work on the form guides, becoming like a second son.
 Skeggs' next big break came in the same year when he was covering a trotting meeting at Boort in Victoria.
 The course commentator failed to arrive for work and there was a call for a volunteer; Skeggs – being no stranger to microphones – offered his services.

 As a trotting commentator from 1948–1982, and the official Trotting Control Board Victoria commentator from 1955–1982, Skeggs called 20 Inter Dominion Championships and a world record 34,000 trotting races.
 The Inter Dominion Hall of Fame website refers to him as the "“Voice of Victorian Trotting” for more than 30 years."

-He was well loved and sought after as a commentator, and was a winner of the Australian Harness Racing Awards Joseph Coulter Media Award.
+He was a winner of the Australian Harness Racing Awards Joseph Coulter Media Award.

 Skeggs was a long-standing committeeman of the Cranbourne Harness Racing Club and was President from 1991 to 1997, with his name perpetuated by the running of the annual Bruce Skeggs Trotters Cup.
 He also served on the executive of the Victorian Country Clubs Association from 1991 to 1996 and was a foundation member and President of the Caduceus Club.

 On the international stage, Skeggs was a Chairman of the World Publicity and Promotion Committee of the International Trotting Association from 1972 to 1987, edited the periodical World Trot Press, and also developed and promoted extensive international affiliations for Australian harness racing, particularly in Europe.
 He also served as Honorary Public Relations Officer for the AHRC from 1972 to 1997 and the Inter Dominion Harness Racing Council.

 In 1995, Skeggs received the AHRC's Distinguished Service Award, and also a Media Award for radio commentaries, and in 1998 he was awarded the Inter Dominion Gold Medal.

 In 2007, he was an inaugural inductee into HRA's Inter Dominion Hall of Fame, and in 2009 he was an inaugural inductee into the Victorian Harness Racing Media Association's Hall of Fame.